soufian212/FOSSBilling-Froxlor/README.md

 # FOSSBilling-Froxlor

+# Compatible with FOSSBilling v0.6.2

 ## Installation

-* Download `Froxlor.php` file and add it in /libary/Server/Mananger
+* Download the `Froxlor.php` file and add it to/library/Server/Manager

-## Some thing's can't Froxlor do
+## Some things can't Froxlor do
 * Changing account username

 * Changing account ip

-* Change doamin name
+* Change domain name

 ## Comming soon